 Sø.Nws is brought to you by Sønr.

-It provides intelligence on market trends, competitor playbooks and disruptive tech companies globally.
-It also has a number of features that help you track and manage scouting activity across your organisation.
+It provides intelligence on market trends, competitor playbooks, and disruptive tech companies globally.
+It also has a number of features that help you track and manage scouting activity across your organization.